zameerbharwani/Image-Inpainting-Algorithm/README.md

 # Image Reconstruction Algorithm

-Creating from scratch the image in-painting algorithm suggested by Rodriguez et. al (paper included in repo)
+Creating from scratch (in MATLAB) the image in-painting algorithm suggested by Rodriguez et. al (paper included in repo)

 For complete write up, download the repo and open html/main.hmtl for the code + explanation of work